 Chief Operating Officer

-Maya Mendoza-Exstrom is entering her seventh season with Sounders FC in 2020, currently serving as Senior Vice President of Legal and External Affairs, where she oversees and advises on the legal aspects of all club operations and strategic planning.
-In addition, she leads all external affairs, including government relations, community initiatives, civic and community relations and philanthropic efforts.
-Prior to joining the club, Mendoza-Exstrom was in private practice for seven years at Mendoza Law Center, dealing in all manner of business transactions, serving as outside general counsel and providing assistance with corporate formation and governance, real estate transactions, intellectual property licensing, employment matters, contract negotiation and commercial litigation.
+Mendoza-Exstrom previously served as Sounders FC’s Senior Vice President of Legal and External Affairs, where she oversaw and advised on the legal aspects of all club operations and strategic planning.
+In addition, she led all external affairs, including government relations, community initiatives, civic and community relations and philanthropic efforts.
+Prior to joining the Rave Green, Mendoza-Exstrom was in private practice for seven years at Mendoza Law Center, dealing in all manner of business transactions, serving as outside general counsel, and providing assistance with corporate formation and governance, real estate transactions, intellectual property licensing, employment matters, contract negotiation and commercial litigation.

 A born and raised Seattle Sounders fan, Mendoza-Exstrom grew up watching the club in all its previous iterations, from the NASL, A-League and USL to its current place in MLS.
-Mendoza-Exstrom serves as board member for RAVE Foundation, the official charitable arm of Sounders FC, working to build small and innovative soccer fields dedicated for free play in communities in Seattle.
-She serves as a board member with the Seattle Parks Foundation, the Wing Luke Museum and Legends of Washington Soccer, and regularly works with the Seattle Sports Commission.
-She is also a Board Member for the international Global Sports Initiative housed at Harvard University and an Emeritus Trustee of the Highline Schools Foundation Board of Trustees, as well as serving as a youth mentor and advocates for equity in education and access to sports and the arts.
+Mendoza-Exstrom serves as board member for RAVE Foundation, the official charitable arm of Sounders FC, working to build 26 small fields and mini pitches, distribute 100,000 soccer balls and deliver 100,000 hours of programs by 2026 around Puget Sound and across Washington State—to ensure every kid has access to play.
+She serves as current board chair for the Seattle Parks Foundation, as a board member for the Wing Luke Museum, board member for the Seattle Metro Chamber of Commerce and on the Board of Washington State Legends of Soccer.
+Maya also represents the club as a Board Member for The Seattle Sports Commission.
+She is also a member of the Advisory Committee for UW-Tacoma’s Sports Enterprise Management Program, and an Emeritus Trustee of the Highline Schools Foundation, as well as serving as a youth mentor and advocate for equity in education and access to sports and the arts.
 She is a former All-American soccer player at the University of Puget Sound and holds a USSF “B” Coaching License.
 Mendoza-Exstrom received her Juris Doctor from the University of Washington and currently lives in Burien with her husband, Travis, and their two daughters.